Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 ### Exercise Assignment

-When an option is exercised, the Valorem protocol uses a provably fair pseudo random number from a VRF oracle to determine which `claim` token’s corresponding collateral will be assigned.
-This process repeatedly cycles through randomly selected `claim` tokens’ collateral until sufficient collateral has been assigned to cover the full amount owed to the option holder.
+When an option is exercised, the Valorem protocol uses a deterministic algorithm to determine which `claim` token’s corresponding collateral will be assigned.
+This process repeatedly cycles through selected `claim` tokens’ collateral until sufficient collateral has been assigned to cover the full amount owed to the option holder.

 ## Use cases